raquelredo/Projects/README.md

 [clic to go](https://github.com/raquelredo/Projects/tree/master/Deep%20Learning/P05%20Face-generation)

-In this project, I am goiing to use Generative Adversarial Networks to generate new images of faces.
+In this project, I am going to use Generative Adversarial Networks to generate new images of faces.
 The input will be a bunch of celebrities images that my generator will try to imitate so a new face is created and seen by the discriminator as "Real".

 **Challenges:** GAN